 It is strongly recommended that students arrive at school between 7:15 a.m. - 7:40 a.m.
-Students may leave the holding/designated areas to go to HR/Period 1 classroom starting at 7:30 a.m.
+Students may go to their HR/ Period 1 classroom starting at 7:35 a.m.
 Parents are highly encouraged to remind their child(ren) to remain on the University Laboratory School campus upon arrival for safety reasons.